 - Geographical location – what regions, counties or locations do you wish to target

-- Employee numbers – using employee number ranges you can quickly find your ideal organisation size
+- Employee numbers – using employee number ranges you can quickly find your ideal company size

-- Business sector – define the target markets of your ideal customers
+- Industry sector – define the target markets of your ideal customers into distinct sectors

-- Industry type – sometimes we need to break down the sectors - i.e. service, government, retail, distribution or manufacturing
+- Business type - sometimes we need to break down the groups - i.e. service, government, retail, distribution or manufacturing

 By using these criteria, I also recommend looking at your most valuable customers and mirror their profile.
 Then review the marketplace and work out the sectors which meet your criteria have the most potential to grow.